 Currency, geographic scope and exclusions under PSD2.

-The list of activities excluded from regulation has been amended by PSD2.
-This includes exclusions for:
+The list of activities excluded from regulation under PSD has been amended under PSD2.
+Key changes include the following:

-- commercial agents who negotiate or conclude the sale and purchase of goods and services on behalf of either a payer or payee ( the 'Commercial Agent Exclusion')
+- The exemption for commercial agents who negotiate or conclude the sale and purchase of goods and services on behalf of (the 'Commercial Agent Exclusion') has been amended to make clear that the commercial agent may act on behalf of either the payer or the payee, but not both.

-- mobile network operators who enable payment transactions for digital goods and services using a telecom, digital or IT device.
-PSD2 replaces this with an exclusion for transactions provided by electronic communication network providers for digital content and voice-based services, tickets or donations to charity which are charged to a subscriber’s bill, subject to per-transaction and cumulative monetary thresholds (the ‘Electronic Communications Exclusion’)
+- The digital download exemption has been replaced with an exclusion for transactions provided by electronic communication network providers for digital content and voice-based services, tickets or donations to charity which are charged to a subscriber’s bill, subject to per-transaction and cumulative monetary thresholds (the ‘Electronic Communications Exclusion’)

-All firms relying on the Electronic Communications Exclusion must notify and give us a description of the service.
-They must also provide us with an annual audit opinion that their customers’ transactions fall within the financial limits stated in the exclusion.
+Those that benefit from the Electronic Communications Exclusion must notify their competent authority and provide it with an annual audit opinion that the transactions fall within the financial limits stated in the exclusion.
 Find out more.